younata/personal_knowledge/src/meta/tooling.md

 ### mdbook-git-atom

 [mdbook-git-atom](https://github.com/younata/mdbook-git-atom) is an mdbook postprocessor to automatically generate an atom feed from an mdbook repository, using the git log to note when posts were updated.
-I wrote this initially for the [Coz-E](https://coz-e.rachelbrindle.com/) build, which, due to the linear nature of the build, follows a more chronological style, but it's still used here.
+I wrote this initially for the [Coz-E](https://coz-e.rachelbrindle.com/) build, which, due to the linear nature of the build, follows a more chronological style, but it's also used here.

 ### mdbook-section-validator